Lightning-AI/pytorch-lightning/docs/source/slurm.rst

 Walltime auto-resubmit
 ----------------------
-When you use Lightning in a SLURM cluster, it automatically detects when it is about to run into the walltime, and does the following:
+When you use Lightning in a SLURM cluster, it automatically detects when it is about to run into the wall time and does the following:

 1. Saves a temporary checkpoint.
 2. Requeues the job.